cmdalbem/portfolio/src/pages/ciclomapa/index.md

 ## Kick off

 UCB (Brazil Cyclists Union) and ITDP (Transport and Development Policy Institute) are two civil society organizations that have joined forces to solve once and for all the problem of access to data on Brazil's cycling infrastructure.
 As the main stakeholders of the project my first activity was conducting a workshop using the Lean Canvas framework so we could make sure we were aligned on what we were going to build.
+Below I highlight some of the main insights.

 ```grid|1
 ![](./leancanvas.jpg)
 ```

-The main problems we wanted to solve was:
+The main problems we wanted to solve were:

 * The lack of centralized, standardized and updated bike maps of brazilian cities.
 * OpenStreetMaps contributors found disencouraging that there wasn't good applications that reuse its data.